MarkGJ1/rv32i-bachelor/README.md

 # rv32e-bachelor
-A scan-testable RISC-V core implementation (instruction decoder an register file) using SystemVerilog
+A scan-testable RISC-V core implementation (instruction decoder and register file) using SystemVerilog